Skip to main content

 Find People accepts three top-level objects:

-1. company — qualifies the accounts (industry, employee range, HQ, type, keywords, founded year, follower count, or explicit linkedin_url list).
+1. company — qualifies the accounts (industry, NAICS/SIC code, employee range, revenue, HQ, type, keywords, founded year, follower count, web traffic, Google ad spend, funding signals — total funding, last round amount/year/type, lead investors — or explicit linkedin_url list).

-2. people — qualifies the contacts inside those accounts (job title keywords, job function, job level, location, minimum connections).
+2. people — qualifies the contacts inside those accounts (job title keywords, job function, job level, location, minimum connections, education).

 3. max_results + cursor — control how many results come back per call and how you paginate.